MSc in Integrated Immunology (Part-time)

 THE RESEARCH PROJECT

-In the third term, students are embedded within research groups across the University and receive one-to-one guidance from their supervisor and other members of the group.
-Students are expected to take ownership of their project and manage their time appropriately throughout the fourteen weeks.
+In the second year of the course, you will receive training in research skills and will conduct your own desk-based research project.
+To do this, you will be embedded within a research group at the University and will receive remote guidance from an academic supervisor and other members of their group.
+Students are expected to take ownership of their project and manage their time appropriately throughout the 32-week period (28 weeks of active research plus 4 weeks for writing up).